 15. Termination.
 This section should set out:

-• the grounds on which the contract can be terminated by either party,
+- the grounds on which the contract can be terminated by either party, and

-• what information must be included in the termination notice (reason for termination, date on which the agreement terminates, and what the non-terminating party can do to remedy the situation, such as paying any outstanding amount that may have triggered the termination),
+- what information must be included in the termination notice (reason for termination, date of termination, and methods by which the non-terminating party can remedy the situation and avoid termination),

 16. Dispute Resolution.
 Include a provision to deal with how disputes arising out of the agreement will be handled, such as having the parties agree to submitting disputes to binding arbitration or a third party mediator.
 It should also include the legal remedies available to each party.